About Me

 I am a researcher, consultant, and speaker working at the intersection of media/entertainment and narrative change.
 I am a strategic thinker with a passion for using data-driven insights to help advocacy organizations harness the power of media to “change the narrative” on pressing social issues.

 I am also on the Board of Directors at Imagen Foundation, an organization focused on uplifting Latino talent in the entertainment industry.
-Previously, I served as Associate Director of Research at the Geena Davis Institute on Gender in Media.
+Previously, I served as Associate Director of Research at the Geena Davis Institute on Gender in Media and Senior Researcher at The Norman Lear Center, where I co-founded the Pa’lante!
+Latino Representation Initiative.

 I am a proud Latina immigrant from Mexico City, and mom to a pretty rad young adult.
 I received my B.A. in Psychology from the University of Texas at Austin (Hook ‘Em!) and my M.S. from the University of Michigan (Go Blue!).